 Neighboring landowners and other third parties could file claims based on environmental statutes and common law for personal injury and property damage allegedly caused by environmental nuisance, the release of hazardous substances or other waste material into the environment on or around our properties.
 There can be no assurance that our defense of such claims would be successful.
-This could have a material adverse effect on our business prospects, financial condition, results of operation, and corporate reputation.
+This could have a material adverse effect on our business prospects, results of operation, cash flows, financial condition, and corporate reputation.